DK Havenergi

 Lars Laursen/Biofoto/Ritzau Scanpix

-All over again: The Energy Complaints Board sends three rejected open door projects back to the Energy Agency
+Starting over again: The Energy Complaints Board sends three rejected open door projects back to the Danish Energy Agency

 The Energy Complaints Board rejects the Danish Energy Agency's rejection of the open-door projects Kadet Banke, Paludan Flak and Vikinge Banke.